The Theory of the Leisure Class: Theses

-The clergy and the women who are members of the leisure class function as objects of vicarious leisure, thus, it is morally impossible for them to work and productively contribute to society.
-As such, maintaining a high social-class is more important for a woman of the leisure class, than it is for a man of the leisure class.
+The clergy and the women who are members of the leisure class function as objects of vicarious leisure; thus, it is morally impossible for them to work and productively contribute to society.
+As such, maintaining a high social class is more important for a woman of the leisure class than it is for a man of the leisure class.
 Women, therefore, are the greatest indicators of a man's socio-economic standing in his respective community.
-In a consumer society, how a woman spends her time and what activities she does with her time communicate the social standing of her husband, her family, and her social class.
+In a consumer society, how a woman spends her time and the activities she engages in communicate the social standing of her husband, her family, and her social class.